Lagardère SCA: Annual Ordinary and Extraordinary General Meeting of 5 May 2020

 Requests to vote and grant proxies to the Chairman of the Meeting online can be made via the Votaccess platform until Monday, 4 May 2020 at 3:00 p.m.
 Paris time.

+by emailing the printed paper form duly completed, signed and scanned to paris_bp2s_lagardere_registre@bnpparibas.com.

+Where possible, registered shareholders and authorized intermediaries are invited to use the form received with the convening notice, which already contains their identification details.
+In the event that you use the blank form downloaded from the Company's website, please remember to clearly write your last name and first name, or corporate name, and the address.

-Request to vote and grant proxies to the Chairman of the Meeting using the duly completed and signed paper form, must be received by BNP Paribas Securities Services (CTS Assemblées Générales, Les Grands Moulins de Pantin, 9, rue du Débarcadère, 93761 Pantin Cedex, France), no later than Saturday, 2 May 2020.
+Requests to vote and grant proxies to the Chairman of the Meeting using the paper form must be received no later than Saturday, 2 May 2020.

 Lagardère SCA